- Free delivery over £40

 Sunya is a prescription-only combined contraceptive pill.
 Sunya contains synthetic versions of the female hormones oestrogen (ethinylestradiol) and progesterone (gestodene), preventing pregnancy by stopping you from ovulating each month.

 Sunya is available without a prescription from The Independent Pharmacy.
 We stock a large range of oral contraceptive pills that can be bought online once you have completed a short online consultation for review by our clinical team.
 Once approved, we can deliver your Sunya prescription as quickly as the next working day.

 What is Sunya?

-Sunya is a combined oral contraceptive pill that contains two synthetic forms of the naturally occurring female hormones, oestrogen and progesterone.
-The tablets, which are taken every day for 21 days (followed by a 7 day break), override your body’s menstrual cycle and prevent pregnancy.
+Sunya is a combined oral contraceptive pill that contains two synthetic forms of naturally occurring female hormones, oestrogen and progesterone.
+The tablets, which are taken every day for 21 days (followed by a 7-day break), override your body’s menstrual cycle and prevent pregnancy.

 Sunya is known as a monophasic pill, which means that each tablet contains the same amount of both hormones.
 Sunya is taken for 21 days followed by a 7-day pill-free break where most women will experience a withdrawal bleed (period).

 If taken according to instructions, combined hormonal contraceptives like Sunya are up to 99% effective at protecting you from pregnancy.